syncfusion-content/flutter-docs/Flutter/range-slider/ticks.md

 It is used to represent the number of smaller ticks between two major ticks.
 For example, if [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/min.html) is 0.0 and [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/max.html) is 10.0 and [`interval`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/interval.html) is 2.0, the range slider will render the major ticks at 0.0, 2.0, 4.0 and so on.
 If [`minorTicksPerInterval`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/minorTicksPerInterval.html) is 1, then smaller ticks will be rendered on 1.0 and 3.0 and so on.

-I> The default value of [`minorTicksPerInterval`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/minorTicksPerInterval.html) property is null.
-Must be greater than 0.
+I> The default value of [`minorTicksPerInterval`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/minorTicksPerInterval.html) property is null and must be greater than 0.

 {% tabs %}
 {% highlight Dart %}